Skip to main content

 Even with all of the opacity around spam algorithms, the good news is that you can still influence how your numbers are rated.
 Below are our tips for things you can do today and every day to lower your chances of your phone number being marked as spam.

 1. Register your phone numbers with data analytics providers.
 There are independent data registry providers who feed call analytics engines for carriers.
 If you whitelist your numbers with them, you are claiming ownership - which signals legitimacy - to these databases.
-Free Caller Registry and Call Transparency are both free and cover the largest mobile carriers in the U.S.
+Free Caller Registry and First Orion , both free and cover the largest mobile carriers in the U.S.

 2. Get verified in the Trust Center to enable STIR/SHAKEN.
 Learn how